defencedigital/moduk-service-manual/src/design/naming-services-in-defence.md

   url: "/design/"
 ---

-Get the user-centred design specialists on your team involved in naming your service or product.
+Get the user-centred design specialists on your team involved in naming your service.

 When you have a name that works best for users, it should be approved by your service or product owner.

 ## Start with the GOV.UK approach

-If your service or product is hosted on GOV.UK, you need to meet their naming standards.
+If your service is hosted on GOV.UK, you need to meet their naming standards.

 For services hosted internally or elsewhere, the GOV.UK approach is still recommended.

-According to GOV.UK, good service or product names:
+According to GOV.UK, good service names:

 - use the words users use
 - are based on analytics and user research